 CalculationEqualizationBandpassFilter

-Calculating the −3 dB cut-off frequencies f1 and f2
+Calculating the bandwidth at −3 dB cut-off frequencies f1 and f2

 when